Rasika-Deodhar/100-days-of-code/log2.md

 **Thoughts:** Rendering conditionally using prop state.
 JS ternanry operation using true && false.
 We can directly use condition && display insead or ternary (condition? return 1 : return 2)

+### Day 19: May 21, 2022

+**Today's Progress**:

+- Solved Leetcode Problem:
+  - Maximum Subarray

+**Thoughts:** Refering solution from youtube, but coding by self - makes you analyze properly.